JacobMalin/cloth-sim/README.md

 ### Air Drag for Cloth

 Wind was added to the scene to make the cloth more dynamic.
+The drag is most visible in the sway of the short cloths and the rippliing of the cloths that touch the floor.
+(Notably the length of the cloth is random and changes between each video.)
 Below are videos with no drag, drag, low wind, med wind, and high wind, respectively.

 https://media.github.umn.edu/user/19560/files/d7de3539-f9f3-4150-a917-64be6e664e69